robenkleene/development-references/unity/tutorials/unity-vr-game.md

 ## Part 1: Head & Hand Tracking

 After setting up a Unity project for VR (e.g., installing `XR Plugin Management`).
+Note that later parts of this process also require the Universal Render Pipeline, so the `Universal Render Pipeline` template should probably be used.

 ### Packages